OwaisIslam/e-commerce/README.md

 - GET routes to return all categories, all products, and all tags
 - GET routes to return a single category, single product, and single tag
-- POST routes to create a new category, product, and tag
+- POST routes to create a new category, new product, and new tag
-- PUT routes to update a product tag id and a category or tag name
+- PUT routes to update a product tag id and update a category or tag name
-- DELETE routes to delete a single category, product, and tag
+- DELETE routes to delete a single category, single product, and single tag

 ## Walkthrough Video